Applied-General-Intelligence-Inc/LexemeExtractor/LexemeExtractor.md

 ## Overview

-This tool processes source files to produce their lexemes.
-For a given input file `path/file`, the lexemes are written to `path/file.lexemes`.
+This tool processes compressed `.lexemes` files to produce human-readable lexeme information.
+For a given input file `path/file.lexemes`, the tool outputs the decompressed lexeme data in a readable format.

-## File Structure
+## Input File Structure

-Each `.lexemes` file contains:
+Each `.lexemes` input file contains:

-1. **Line 1**: Domain/dialect for the file
+1. **Line 1**: Domain/dialect for the original source file
 2. **Line 2**: Originating filename
-3. **Remaining lines**: Lexemes, one per line
+3. **Remaining lines**: Compressed lexemes, one per line

 ## Lexeme Format